An instrumented baffle for the Advanced Virgo Input Mode Cleaner End Mirror

-Dedicated measurements of the reflectance and total induced scattering of the photo-sensors took place at IO-CSIC and EGO.
-The different versions of sensors provided by Hamamatsu presented an improved performance in terms of reduced reflectance at 1064~nm, which decreased from about $50\%$ in the first version to about 1.2\% to 1.8\% in the sensors finally installed in the detector.
+Dedicated measurements of the reflectance and total induced scattering of the photo-sensors took place at Instituto de \'Optica - Consejo Superior de Investigaciones Cient\'{\i}ficas (IO-CSIC) and European Gravitational Observatory (EGO).
+The different versions of sensors provided by the Hamamatsu Photonics company presented an improved performance in terms of reduced reflectance at 1064~nm, which decreased from about $50\%$ in the first version to about 1.2\% to 1.8\% in the sensors finally installed in the detector.
 Further attempts to reduce the total reflectance of the sensors translated into lower reflectance numbers at the cost of loss of linearity under the reduced bias voltage applied.
-Since maintaining linearity in the detector response is a priority we finally adopted the so-called v3 sensors with a reflectance slightly above the 1\% level.
+Since maintaining linearity in the detector response is a priority we finally adopted the so-called version 3 sensors with a reflectance slightly above the 1\% level.

 The total integrated scattering (TIS) was measured in realistic conditions at EGO, taking into account the presence of the baffle and the conical shaped holes in front of the sensors.
 Since part of the light is retained by the mechanical structure, the scattered light off the sensor is confined to a cone of twelve degrees centered at the sensor and the corresponding TIS will be reduced.
-Figure~\ref{fig:opticalTestSetup} shows the optical setup at EGO.